MicrosoftDocs/Viva/Viva/glint/people-page.md

 A count of employees who may be available to participate in a survey, sorted by:

-- Not Invited - Employees who do not have login access; the employee may be inactive or currently suspended.
-Suspended employees cannot log in to the dashboard, but they may still take surveys and retain any assigned user roles.
+- Not Invited - Employees who don't have login access; the employee may be inactive or currently suspended.
+Suspended employees can't log in to the dashboard, but they may still take surveys and retain any assigned user roles.
 All historical data for this user will be preserved.
-- Pending - Employee has been invited but has not yet set up a password, or the employee has been moved to a new User Role and will not become active until a certain date.
+- Pending - Employee has been invited but has not yet set up a password, or the employee has been moved to a new User Role and won't become active until a certain date.
 - Active - Employee has login access.

 ### User Roles